top of page

 Community Partners

-The Philadelphia2050 Community Partners are community-based organizations that will work with the Planning Commission to engage their communities.
-The Community Partners help connect us to some of the populations that have historically been left out of planning decisions.
-By working together, the Planning Commission can learn from important perspectives often underrepresented in planning decisions and incorporate solutions and ideas directly from those communities.
-At the same time, Community Partners can gain a deeper understanding of how planning decisions are made and how they can shape those decisions.
+The Philadelphia2050 Community Partners are community-based organizations that work with the Planning Commission to engage their communities.
+The Community Partners help connect us to some of the communities and demographic groups that have historically been left out of planning decision-making.

-2. Engage their communities to share stories, envision the future of Philadelphia, identify community needs and wants, and give input on the Philadelphia2050 as it is developed.
+2. Engage their communities to share stories, envision the future of Philadelphia, identify community needs and wants, and give input on the Philadelphia2050 plan as it is developed.

 3. Analyze what they hear within their communities.